 Blockchain Technology Explained: How Does It Work?

-Well, it’s time for you to know how the tech actually works in this blockchain technology explained guide.
+Well, it’s time for you to know how the tech actually works in this blockchain guide.
 But before we begin, take a look at some of the important features to know about beforehand.

 Blockchain stored all the information in a ledger system.
 Moreover, any kind of data exchanges is called “transactions.”
 Previously blockchain was only meant for transacting digital currencies, but now it can even use other forms of data as well.